ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/05_host_filtering/README.md

 ## Overview

-The curated de novo *Thecaphora frezii* transcriptome was independently aligned against four *Arachis hypogaea* reference genome assemblies using BBMap.
+The curated de novo *Thecaphora frezzii* transcriptome was independently aligned against four *Arachis hypogaea* reference genome assemblies using BBMap.

 The peanut reference genomes used in this step are listed in: